 What we describe below is not a conspiracy.
 It is seven interlocking systems, each running on structural incentives that reward extraction at the local level while producing depletion at the global level.
 No smoke-filled room required.
 Just math, habit, and the compound interest on bad design.
+Naming these structures clearly is the first thing that protects your trajectory — because you cannot build the replacement for a system you have not accurately diagnosed.

 Global social media advertising revenue hit $276.7 billion.
 The business model is not complicated.
 Capture attention.
 Sell it.
 But attention is not uniformly valuable.
 A calm, satisfied person scrolls past the ad.
 An outraged person stops, reads, clicks, comments, shares.
 Engagement is the proxy for attention, and outrage is the most reliable engine of engagement.
+You have felt this pull on your own nervous system.

 MIT researchers (Vosoughi, Roy, and Aral, published in Science, 2018) analyzed 126,000 news stories spread by 3 million people.
 False stories spread approximately six times faster than accurate ones.
 Not because of bots — the researchers controlled for that.
 Humans did this.
 False news triggered surprise and disgust.
 True news triggered sadness and trust.
 Surprise and disgust travel faster through social networks.
 They always have.
 The platforms did not invent this tendency.
 They monetized it.